 Nothing stays quiet for long on social media.

-If you have mutual friends or your ex’s family members in your network, the word may get around.
+If you have mutual friends or your ex’s family members in your network, the word will get around.
 Think about what you post and the conflict it may cause.

-Simply put, it’s best you don’t mention your spouse or the divorce at all.
+Simply put, don’t mention your spouse or the divorce at all.
+You don’t have to.
 If you must provide constant updates, stick to cute kitten memes and sports rants.

 Related Reading: How Social Media Impacts Divorce